 Higher Nationals are level 4 and 5 qualifications – equivalent to a foundation degree or the first two years of a full degree.
 They are vocational courses with an emphasis on ‘learning by doing’; focusing on the skills and knowledge for a particular industry.

 You will develop specialist techniques and processes in textile design in order to realise sophisticated design ideas to a professional standard.
 You will broaden your skills and understanding of constructed, printed and embroidered textiles through extensive exploration and experiment with media, materials, techniques, technologies and processes.
-Through live competitions, client briefs, entrepreneurship and live briefs you will also gain the appropriate skills required for effective employment.
+You will do live competitions, client briefs, entrepreneurship and live briefs.

-On successful completion of the HND, depending on your grade, you may be able to complete a second or third ‘top-up’ year of a suitable degree.
+On successful completion of this course, you may be able to complete a second or third ‘top-up’ year of a suitable degree.
 Alternatively, you will be well placed to pursue a career within the fashion and textiles industry.